Car Safety for Dogs

 Nowadays most people would never think of traveling in their car without a seat belt for themselves or safety seats/restraints for their children but have no problem letting their dog travel loose in the car.
 We have all seen the dog in the back of a pick up traveling down the highway at 65 MPH or more, as well as the dog with his head hanging out the window of the family car.
 Both of these scenes appeal to our sense of romanticized freedom and pure canine joy.
 Unfortunately they are very dangerous practices for the dog, the driver and the rest of the motoring public.
 It has happened more than once that a dog has jumped or been ejected from a moving vehicle and landed right in the middle of the freeway, with tragic results.

-In California is it unlawful to have a loose dog traveling in an uncovered pickup bed.
+California has strick car safety for dogs regulations.
+It is unlawful to have a loose dog traveling in an uncovered pickup bed.
 V C Section 23117 Carrying Animal in Motor Truck CA DMV

 “Carrying Animal in Motor Truck 23117. (a) No person driving a motor vehicle shall transport any animal in the back of the vehicle in a space intended for any load on the vehicle on a highway unless the space is enclosed or has side and tail racks to a height of at least 46 inches extending vertically from the floor, the vehicle has installed means of preventing the animal from being discharged, or the animal is cross tethered to the vehicle, or is protected by a secured container or cage, in a manner which will prevent the animal from being thrown, falling, or jumping from the vehicle.”